-This is the first of two lessons about Writing Formal Emails.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Writing Formal Emails.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Learn about the pitfalls of email writing at university

 – Study the six elements of a successful formal email

 – Complete the Lesson Worksheet to improve English proficiency and confidence